 Unfortunately, these posts hold very little weight, have poor stability and are difficult to adjust.
 Also, they won't compensate for poor supporting soils in the crawl space.
 This is not the solution you need!

 If you'd like a permanent solution for your crawl space issues or any other foundation problem, we're ready to help you.
 We offer free crawl space structural repair quotes to homeowners in the New York area.
 To schedule your free, on-site inspection and written estimate, call or e-mail us today!

-Our service area includes New Windsor, Middletown, Poughkeepsie, and nearby areas such as Monroe, Spring Valley, Wappingers Falls, Kingston, New City, Nanuet, Monsey.
+Our service area includes Poughkeepsie, Middletown, Newburgh, and nearby areas such as Monroe, Spring Valley, Wappingers Falls, Kingston, New City, Nanuet, Monsey.

 When a crawl space is built, columns made of block, brick, and even wood are located throughout the crawl space.
 These columns are designed to support the weight of the home above.

 If these columns are spaced too far apart from each other, the beams and girders may be overloaded with weight, causing them to sag between the columns.
 When the girder sags, so does the floor above it.

 Because crawl spaces are often not sealed from the earth around them, excess moisture and humidity is a common problem.
 This moisture creates an environment where mold and rot can thrive, damaging the wood structure of your home.

 The weakened girders and floor joists will be unable to continue to support the weight above.
 In time, the floor above the crawl space will become bouncy, soft, and will.
 In some extreme cases, the floor may even collapse.

 Often, the soils that the crawl space supports are installed on are not strong or solid enough to support the weight being transferred from the home.
 Weak supporting soils will allow your existing crawl space columns to sink or settle, often creating a gap between the top of the column and the bottom of the girder it supports.

 Once the column has settled, the girder above will begin to sag as well.